Uncasville in New London County, Connecticut — The American Northeast (New England)

 The Mohegan Reservation consists of about 2700 acres.
 It was holden by them in common till the year 1790, when it was divided to each family by the legislature of Connecticut.
 The Mohegahs are under the care of guardians, or overseers, appointed by the Legislature.
 A part of the lands are occupied by the Indians themselves, and a part by white tenants, of which there are as many as Mohegans living on the Reservation.
 The rents go into a common fund, from which the Mohegans derive individually a small sum annually.
 (Submitted on March 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 13, 2018.
-This page originally submitted on March 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 88 times since then.
+It was originally submitted on March 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 118 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.